Jake Nicholson

-Career
+Club career

 Tottenham Hotspur

 Nicholson began his career with West Ham United, joining the club at the age of 10, but opted for a switch to Tottenham Hotspur in July 2009.
 After a year with the Under-18s, he was promoted to the first team ahead of the 2010–11 season.

 Prior to making an appearance for the senior side, Nicholson joined Finnish club MyPa on a two-month loan in March 2011.
 The midfielder made his professional debut for Tottenham Hotspur on 25 August 2011, replacing Jake Livermore in a UEFA Europa League qualification play-off match against Hearts.
 However, it would go on to be his only appearance for the club before his release in June 2013.

 Greenock Morton

-In the 2013-14 Nicholson returned to football in a move brokered by his friend, actor Tamer Hassan.
+In the 2013–14 season, Nicholson returned to football in a move brokered by his friend, actor Tamer Hassan.
 He completed a switch to Scottish club Greenock Morton on 23 November, where he remained for three months.